hlr lookup

 Call Flow for phone number lookup :

 The lookup node may have connectivity to all operators (according to coverage) directly or via an aggregator for ss7/Sigtran connections.
-Each node in the ss7 network is identified by global title (digits) and a point code.
-Both are allocated by standard GSM bodies.
+Each node in the ss7 network is identified by a global title (digits) and a point code.
+Standard GSM bodies allocate both.
 Every mobile operator is given a range of global titles and IMSI ranges.

 hlr lookup call flow